deepsea-inria/pbench/chunkedseq.md

 - Configure all PASL binaries to use tcmalloc.

         ./chunkedseq.byte configure -allocator tcmalloc -path_to_tcmalloc /pathto/tcmalloc

+- Run all experiments that are reported in the paper.

+        ./chunkedseq.byte paper

 - Run all experiments but do not plot.